Ashland, Virginia: History

 The Richmond, Fredericksburg and Potomac Railroad initially developed the town in the 1840s as a mineral springs resort with a racetrack.
 The town was named "Ashland" after native son Henry Clay's estate in Kentucky and was officially incorporated on February 19, 1858.
 The area had been known as "The Slashes", sometimes translated as "swamp", but which also reflected the small ravines that formed in the sandy clay soil after hard rains.

+In 1861, early in the American Civil War, Ashland hosted Confederate troops at what was called "Camp Ashland" where they trained at an abandoned racetrack.
+During the war, John Henry Timberlake, a Virginian whose home was at Atlee, Virginia, not far from Ashland, served in Co.
+G, 4th Virginia Cavalry and rose to the rank of lieutenant.
+He supplied a map and acted as a guide to Gen. Stonewall Jackson for his trek in June 1862 through Ashland during the war to Cold Harbor.
+That same month, Gen. Jackson is said to have stayed at the MacMurdo House, 713 South Center Street, right on the tracks of the Richmond, Fredericksburg and Potomac Railroad.
+The following year, Union skirmishes occurred in the town and the Ashland Baptist Church (still standing today as the Hanover Arts and Activities Center) acted as a hospital for wounded Confederate soldiers.

-Confederate troops trained on the former racetrack early in the American Civil War, but the war and its aftermath devastated Ashland.
-Randolph–Macon College (founded 1830) moved to Ashland in 1868 and began using buildings of the bankrupt hotel as well as building additional structures.
+The war and its aftermath devastated Ashland.
+However, Randolph–Macon College (founded 1830) moved to Ashland in 1868 and began using buildings of a hotel as well as building additional structures.
+Their involvement in the town changed the course of Ashland's success.

-The railroad lines rebuilt and the town continued to expand.
-Even before the war, the railroad began offering monthly passes to Richmond to people buying lots and building houses in Ashland.
-When tycoon Jay Gould established an electrified interurban line between Ashland and Richmond in 1907, the town became an early streetcar suburb of Richmond.
-The Richmond and Chesapeake Bay Railway, as it came to be called, was abandoned in 1938.
-A former car barn in Ashland is one of the few remaining vestiges of the line.

-Construction of U.S. Route 1 on the former Washington (or Richmond) Road, and later I-95, further shaped the town character and development.